mariateresadrp99/Retro-Spect-Evaluating-Historical-Representations-in-Diffusion-Models/README.md

 ## Model Weights

-Our pretrained model is available on [Hugging Face](https://huggingface.co/mariateresadrp/visual_style_predictor) and can be downloaded using `huggingface_hub`:
+Our fine tuned model is available on [Hugging Face](https://huggingface.co/mariateresadrp/visual_style_predictor) and can be downloaded using `huggingface_hub`:

 ```python
 from huggingface_hub import hf_hub_download